Taxpayers foot bill to supply legislators, army of aides

 During his final week in office in November 2018, before he retired after 26 years, state Rep. Bill Keller went on a framing spree, including five photos of himself on the House floor and two of himself holding what were described in the invoice as Pennsylvania trophies.

-When questioned about it, Keller, a Philadelphia Democrat, immediately said he would repay the money, and a House official said a $2,200 check arrived Friday.
+When questioned about it, Keller, a Philadelphia Democrat, immediately said he would repay the money.

+"There was nothing wrong with that, but since you're questioning it, and I'm no longer in office, I will investigate and send a check to the appropriate people," Keller said.
+A House business official said a $2,200 reimbursement check from Keller arrived Friday.

 Rep. Steve Malagari, a Democrat from Lansdale, hired a sign business on his block to fabricate a main exterior sign, a brushed aluminum "suite marker," a vinyl sign for the front window and a 2-foot-by-3-foot sandwich board to catch pedestrians.
 The cost was nearly $1,300.